 All-ceramic crowns are free of metal but provide equivalent strength to teeth.
 Being aesthetically appealing, they can be used anywhere in the mouth.

-Porcelain crowns are made completely out of porcelain and provide excellent aesthetic values to your smile.
-Porcelain is capable of reflecting natural light and provides you a lustrous smile.
+Porcelain crowns are made completely out of porcelain and provide excellent aesthetic value to your smile.
+Porcelain is capable of reflecting natural light and provides you with a lustrous smile.

 Glass crowns are natural-looking and can be used to replace both the back and front teeth.

 Preparing a tooth for receiving a crown and its installation requires two dental visits.